-The trends suggest that destination weddings will continue to increase in popularity over the next few years – In the first month of 2015, Foerster Travel has as many destination weddings on the books as were planned throughout the entire 2014 calendar year.
+The trends suggest that destination weddings will continue to increase in popularity over the next few years, and even more so in a post-pandemic world.
+In the first month of 2021, Foerster Travel has as many destination weddings on the books as were planned throughout the entire 2019 calendar year (we are not considering 2020 due to the COVID-19 pandemic and shutdowns).
 Brides and grooms are finding themselves soaking up the sun while the professionals take care of the rest.
 So, dive right in!
 It’s time to begin planning a destination wedding experience of a lifetime.